 Several historic buildings exist alongside many new businesses, illustrating that this progressive community takes great pride in preserving the past while looking to the future.
 The court square is always bustling with activity.

 Constructed in 1928-29, the courthouse is listed on the National Register of Historic Places and is a classic example of early twentieth century public architecture.
 To step inside the courtroom will take you back in time as you view its unusual second story public gallery.

 Average high temperatures in Linden can reach up to 90 degrees in late July/early August, while average lows can dip to 24 degrees in January.
 Monthly precipitation averages 5 inches with annual snowfall about 7.2 inches.

 Linden is home to a public elementary school, middle school and high school.
 There is also a private school which offers alternative education to grades 5 through 10.
-Higher education options available within roughly an hour or less of driving are the University of North Alabama, Columbia State Community College, Northwest Shoals Community College - Muscle Shoals, Union University, Jackson State Community College and Austin Peay State University.
+Higher education options available within roughly an hour or less of driving are the University of Tennessee at Parsons, University of North Alabama, Columbia State Community College, Northwest Shoals Community College - Muscle Shoals, Union University, Jackson State Community College and Austin Peay State University.

 Perry Community Hospital serves local medical needs.

 Gnarled old cedars, limestone outcrops, freshwater springs and spectacular views of the Tennessee River are the rewards to those who hike the winding trail through TVA's Ladyfinger Bluff Small Wild Area.
 Stand on the bluff and see the National Migratory Wildlife Refuge on the opposite bank.
 In mid-October, the area becomes a landing strip for thousands of migrating ducks and geese.
 The round trip walking distance is 2.7 miles.